 Creating Default Ruleset

-The rules (and message templates discussed later) for this Default ruleset will automatically be applied to every account that is imported into the dropdown menu from DRTrack.
+The rules (and message templates discussed later) for this Default ruleset will automatically be applied to every account that is imported into the CCM Portal from DRTrack.
 Specific account-level rulesets can be changed, but will initially inherit the properties of the Default.

 To begin, click Create New Ruleset: